Strategic National Stockpile (SNS) Fact Sheet

 Strategic National Stockpile (SNS) in Minnesota

-- The Minnesota Department of Health (MDH), Office of Emergency Preparedness (OEP), leads the planning and coordination of Minnesota’s SNS.
+- The Minnesota Department of Health Emergency Preparedness & Response leads the planning and coordination of Minnesota’s SNS.
 This effort includes planning with local public health, hospitals, Homeland Security, Public Safety, and other agencies at the local, regional, and state levels in Minnesota.

 - MDH has coordinated with local private and public entities to ensure that there are designated secure sites within Minnesota to receive the SNS in the event they are necessary.